 Why grass fed?
-And why Tronstad Farms?
 First, grass is what cows are supposed to be eating...and as a result the beef is healthier and it tastes better.
-Long before cows were mass produced in corn-fed feedlots, they were fed grass on pasture.
+You are what you eat applies to cows.
+Think grass = fresh veggies, while corn = junk food.
+Long before cows were mass produced in corn-fed, feedlot, meat factories, they ate grass on pasture.
 Fortunately, here in Montana, we have more cows and acres than people.
 So for those of us that know better, we can get high quality grass fed beef, not pumped full of antibiotics and growth hormones, at reasonable prices.
 And in the case of our beef, we know exactly where our beef comes from...Across the street from our Farm!
 Mike makes sure his Angus cows are 100% grass fed and finished without any growth hormones or antibiotics!
 He keeps his herd relatively docile, so it's the tenderest grass-fed beef we've ever had.
 We carry this beef in our store.
-We feed it to ourselves and our children.
-And we use it in the hamburgers at the maze event every fall!
-Needless to say, we're pretty excited about it!
+We feed it to ourselves, our friends and our children.
+And we use it in the hamburgers at the Maze event every fall!
+Needless to say, we're pretty proud of it!
+Every time we make this available we have repeat customers.

 It's important because it's just so tempting to use corn to fatten up the animal - but nature never intended it.
-That's because a normal 800 - 1000 pound animal can easily get to 1400 pounds in a just a short time on corn before their slaughtered.
-And because the temptation to get the cows bigger faster is so great...and because consumers don't get a say in how what their beef was fed...it's estimated at 90% of beef in the U.S. today is fed corn (Most organic beef is fed corn as well!)
+That's because a normal 800 - 1000 pound animal can easily get to 1400 pounds in a just a short time on corn before slaughter.
+And because the temptation to get the cows bigger faster is so great...and because consumers don't get a say in how what their beef was fed...it's estimated at 90% of beef in the U.S. today is fed corn (Most certified organic beef is fed corn as well!)
 So while the producer get's a lot more money per animal, the consumer get's a lot less flavor, less nutrition and a lot more fat.
-Yes look at the picture...on the left, pound for pound you just get a lot more fat with a corn fattened animal!
+Yes look at the picture...on the left is the grass fed, on the right is the corn fed...so, pound for pound, you just get a lot more fat with a corn fattened animal!
 Not to mention loss of flavor and nutritional value.
-Look at the table below for the nutritional differences:
+Finally, most beef you buy at the store is processed in huge plants after the feedlots...exposed to so much more food-borne illness.
+Look at all the nutritional differences in the table:

 "I just wanted to let you and your wife know that I made burgers for dinner and my kids loved the meat!
 I’ve purchased lots of beef/cows over the years and have had lots of different flavors and textures.
 We loved this beef and it was the best we've ever had!
 Thank you both so much!"